 China Odyssey Tours had appointed a special commissioner, Ms. Mo, to record and present the grand Shanghai Expo for us from all angles.
 The following you are going to read is the Feature on Shanghai World Expo by Ms. Mo, as well as beautiful photos of the global festive gathering.

 I was thrilled with the Expo phenomenon in this "Oriental Paris".
-There was nowhere that you could not see or hear anything regarding to the big event.
-Shanghai Expo emblems and the mascot Haibao mushroomed all places in the city; directing boards guides visitors clearly to the Expo Park; various kinds of Expo banners and neon signs got the city in full dress, especially in the night; Expo volunteers stood in the Info Booths, ready to help those who needed assistance; locals were also excited about the big moment and they acted like hosts welcoming visitors from home and abroad by hearty smiles and self-giving contribution.
-I would have been convinced that I was wandering in a huge Expo Park rather than in China's largest city Shanghai, if I hadn't seen the world famous landmarks of Shanghai.
+There was nowhere that you could not see or hear anything regarding the big event.
+Shanghai Expo emblems and the mascot Haibao mushroomed in all places in the city; directing boards guided visitors clearly to the Expo Park; various kinds of Expo banners and neon signs got the city in full dress, especially at night; Expo volunteers stood in the Info Booths, ready to help those who needed assistance; locals were also excited about the big moment and they acted like hosts welcoming visitors from home and abroad by hearty smiles and self-giving contribution.
+I would have been convinced that I was wandering in a huge Expo Park rather than in China's largest city Shanghai if I hadn't seen the world-famous landmarks of Shanghai.

 May 1, Sunny

 Today was the first day that the Expo Park opened to the public.
-Weather, nice; Expo pavilions, waiting to be explored; I, excited.
-I got up early in morning, eager to take my expected exploration.
+The weather was nice; the Expo pavilions, waiting to be explored; I, was excited.
+I got up early in the morning, eager to take my expected exploration.

 Soon I found a nice way to detract myself from the boring queuing.
 It was people-watching, which was really interesting to see people with different skin colors standing in lines.
 Maybe you would notice that a white man stood in front of you, with a black guy behind.
 Though their colors were different, there was one thing in common, smile.
 They likely could not understand each other, but the smile made them easy at the company.
 This could be a picture of human beings created by the mighty God, I wonder.

-Due to simple breakfast, I soon found that I was bothered by huger.
+Due to the simple breakfast, I soon found that I was bothered by hunger.
 Being not to bear starvation, I decided to stuff my stomach.
 As always, long teams were already there and I waited again.
-There I came to a conclusion: one should avoid the peak times to have meals.
-Fortunately, my long queuing paid off: I was given the most delicious food I could ever had.
+There I came to a conclusion: one should avoid peak times to have meals.
+Fortunately, my long queuing paid off: I was given the most delicious food I could ever have.

-I knew that the China pavilion and Saudi Arabic pavilion were the hottest pavilion in the park.
-So I chose to visit African Joint Pavilion, in which fewer visitors were supposed to go.
+I knew that the China pavilion and Saudi Arabic pavilion were the hottest pavilions in the park.
+So I chose to visit African Joint Pavilion, which fewer visitors were supposed to go to.

-I first came to the Algeria Display Area: it was like walking in a common street of Algeria, with various windows of traditional Arabic architectures.
-Though these windows, you would see several women was weaving carefully in their traditional ways; an Algerian carpenter was carving some delicate designs; even dozens of pupils were taking their lessons in a temporary classroom.
-It was a panoramic view of peaceful Algeria local lives, which were not real but strategically displayed though digital equipments.
+I first came to the Algeria Display Area: it was like walking in a common street of Algeria, with various windows of traditional Arabic architecture.
+Through these windows, you would see several women weaving carefully in their traditional ways; an Algerian carpenter was carving some delicate designs; even dozens of pupils were taking their lessons in a temporary classroom.
+It was a panoramic view of peaceful Algeria's local lives, which were not real but strategically displayed through digital equipment.

-Compared with the dazzling advanced technologies inside the modern pavilions of western countries, African seemed a little weak, but what I saw here were peace, pure happiness and hope for the future. (to be continued)
+Compared with the dazzling advanced technologies inside the modern pavilions of western countries, Africa seemed a little weak, but what I saw there were peace, pure happiness and hope for the future. (to be continued)